HenningM/jstimezonedetect/README.md

 ## Introduction

+This script gives you the zone info key representing your device's time zone setting.

-This is a small unintrusive JavaScript library that helps with detecting the [IANA zone info key][1] representing the time zone of a browser client.
+The return value is an [IANA zone info key][1] (aka the Olson time zone database).

 The IANA timezone database is pretty much standard for most platforms (UNIX and Mac support it natively, and every programming language in the world either has native support or well maintained libraries that support it).